SebbeJohansson/Nuxt3-Discord-Auth-Example/README.md

 1. Run `yarn run dev`.
 1. Go to `http://localhost:3000/auth/login` to login.

+*This repository is bare-boned on purpose.
+Please open an issue if something is unclear or if something should be added.*

+## Nuxt3 Setup
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

-## Setup

 Make sure to install the dependencies: